Frequently Asked Questions

 You should plan to take the GRE at least 6 weeks prior to the application deadline date.
 Early Decision candidates must take the GRE and request scores be sent to us (Institution Code 7639) by July 31.

 When requesting ETS to report your GRE scores to us, you should use Institution Code 7639.
 Please note that this Institution Code is different from the code used for other programs at WVU.
 Using this code will result in your official scores being sent to PTCAS, who will verify your scores and send them on to us.

 It is very important that you use the correct codes.
-If you do not use the correct codes, consideration of your application may be delayed.
+If you do not use the correct codes, your application may not be considered.